Table of Contents

 Facebook uncovered that 80% of viewers reacted negatively to videos autoplaying with sound.
 As a result, they now autoplay videos on silent.
 Other social platforms, like Instagram, have followed Facebook’s footsteps.

-41% of videos are incomprehensible without sound or captions.
-This means that if you are not captioning your videos, viewers are most likely scrolling past your videos without playing them.
+41% of videos are incomprehensible without sound or closed captions.
+This means that if you are not closed captioning your videos, viewers are most likely scrolling past your videos without playing them.

-Platforms like YouTube and Facebook has mechanisms for viewers to add captions to videos.
+Platforms like YouTube and Facebook has mechanisms for viewers to add closed captions to videos.